miyagawa/Tabelog-HonestStars/README.md

 ![](http://dl.dropbox.com/u/135035/Screenshots/snzvdpasdfva.png)

 Download the crx binary from [Releases](https://github.com/miyagawa/Tabelog-HonestStars/releases).
+To install the extension, open the chrome://extensions page and drag and drop the `.crx` file from the Downloads.